frontarm/polestar/README.md

 Polestar
 ========

-*A commonjs-ish module loader for browsers.*
+*A commonjs-ish module loader for browsers, as used in [Demoboard](https://frontarm.com/demoboard/).*

 Polestar loads commonjs modules from NPM and/or a virtual file system on-demand.
 It is highly configurable, allowing you to: